Private use of company car

 - The car is not your property: you have rented or leased it for your employee.

 - You have agreed that you will reimburse the total costs of your employee's car (including the depreciation).
-You do not make a car available to your employee when you reimburse solely € 0.19 per kilometre driven for business purposes.
+You do not make a car available to your employee when he drives his own car and you reimburse solely € 0.19 per kilometre driven for business purposes.

 - You reimburse all the costs of a car your employee has rented or leased.